Efficient methanol production on the dark side of a prestellar core: Column densities and velocity distributions

 Four lines of the $(2_k-1_k)$ group of $\meth$ were included in the spectral window around 96.7 GHz.
 Three of them belong to the $E$ symmetry species and one to the $A$ species.
 The rotational temperatures, $T_{\rm rot}$, and the column densities, $N$, of $E$-type methanol were derived adopting the procedure described by \cite{2000ApJS..128..213N}, where no assumption about the optical thickness of the lines is made.
-The rotational temperatures are in the range $T_{\rm rot} \sim 8 - 11$\,K. The peak value of the $E$-methanol column density is $N(E-\meth) \sim 1.5\times 10^{14}$ cm$^{-2}$.
-In the region with bright $\meth$ emission, bordering the eastern side of the core, $N(E-\meth) \geq 6\times10^{13}$ cm$^{-2}$.
+The calculation was limited to the positions where at least two of the $E-\meth$ lines are detected with $3\sigma$ significance.
+In practice this means positions where the integrated intensity of the $2_0-1_0$ line is greater than $\sim 0.045\,{\rm K}\,\kms$.
+The region where this condition holds is contained within the $1\,{\rm K}\,\kms$ contour of the total integrated intensity map shown in Figures~\ref{figure:line_maps}b and c.
+The weighted average of the rotational temperature and its standard deviation are ${\bar T}_{\rm rot} = 10.3\pm0.7$\,K. The peak value of the $E$-methanol column density is $N(E-\meth)=1.1\pm0.1\times10^{14}\,\persqcm$.
+In the region with the brightest $\meth$ emission, bordering the eastern side of the core, $N(E-\meth) \geq 5\times10^{13}$ cm$^{-2}$.
+On the western side, the column density could only be determined toward irregularly dispersed positions.
+The values in these positions are typically less than $\sim 5\times10^{12}\,\persqcm$, except for a couple of positions reaching $\sim 2\times10^{13}\,\persqcm$.
 The $A$-methanol column density, $N(A-\meth)$, was estimated using the single $A$-line in the spectrum, assuming that the rotational temperatures of the $A$ and $E$ symmetry species are the same.
-The $A/E$ ratios in the bright region are in the range $1.2-1.5$ (the high-temperature statistical limit is 1).
+The weighted average of the $A/E$ ratio and its standard deviation are $1.3\pm0.2$ (the high-temperature statistical value is 1.0).
 This indicates that $N({\meth}) \sim 2\times N(E-\meth)$.

-The data set contains only one spectrally unresolved SO line, $J_N=3_2-2_1$, at 99.3 GHz.
+The data set contains only one, spectrally unresolved SO line, $J_N=3_2-2_1$, at 99.3 GHz.
 Therefore, we only can derive the lower limit of the SO column density assuming optically thin emission.
 In this approximation, the upper state column density is directly proportional to the integrated brightness temperature, $\int\, T_{\rm B}\, dv$, of the line.
 A rotation temperature, assumed to be the same for all rotational transitions, needs to be adopted for the calculation of the partition function.
-Assuming $T_{\rm rot}=9$\,K, we get $N({\rm SO})=1.2\times10^{13}\,{\rm cm}^{-2} \times \int\, T_{\rm B}\, dv$, when the integral is in K\,$\kms$.
+Assuming $T_{\rm rot}=10$\,K, we get $N({\rm SO})=1.2\times10^{13}\,{\rm cm}^{-2} \times \int\, T_{\rm B}\, dv$, when the integral is in K\,$\kms$.
 For $T_{\rm rot}=5$\,K, the numerical factor before the integral is $1.7\times10^{13}\,{\rm cm}^{-2}$.